gxf1212/notes/MD/FYP-notes.md

 1. Preparation

    - generate .mol2 and .str file from [CGenFF](https://cgenff.umaryland.edu/)
-   - modification: change the residue name in `.str` file to 'LIG'
+   - modification: change the residue name in `.str`  and `.mol2` file to 'LIG'

    > files required: .pdb and .itp file that matches.
    >